-Master writer/director Jacques Audiard has created his first English language feature THE SISTERS BROTHERS with the dynamite cast of Joaquin Phoenix, John C. Reilly, Riz Ahmed and Jake Gyllenhaal.
+Master writer/director Jacques Audiard has created his first English language feature THE SISTERS BROTHERS with the dynamite cast of John C. Reilly, Joaquin Phoenix, Jake Gyllenhaal, and Riz Ahmed.

-I’m a huge fan of the French writer/director Jacques Audiard.
+When THE SISTERS BROTHERS say “we’re good at what we do” they could also be talking about the film’s writer/director Jacques Audiard.
 From the moment I saw his wonderfully original drama Read My Lips in 2001, I’ve watched every film he’s made since.
 When I mention movies such as The Beat That My Heart Skipped, Rust and Bone, A Prophet and his Cannes ‘Palme d’Or’ winning Dheepan, I hope you’ll agree he always creates truly imaginative and emotional stories that totally grip an audience.

-So, with the news that his latest film, an offbeat western called THE SISTERS BROTHERS, is not only his first English-language feature but will also be showing in competition at this year’s Venice Film Festival, I thought I should publish this post showcasing the new film’s trailer, which dazzled me when it hit the web at the end of May.
+So, as THE SISTERS BROTHERS his new offbeat western is not only his first English-language feature but will also be showing in competition at this year’s Venice Film Festival, I thought I should publish this post showcasing the film’s trailer, which dazzled me when it hit the web at the end of May.

 As Charlie and Eli Sisters, you have the phenomenal Joaquin Phoenix and the marvellous John C. Reilly.
 As the prospector with the delightful name of Hermann Kermit Warm, you have the superb Riz Ahmed.
 And then as a somewhat mysterious figure caught in the middle, you have the masterful Jake Gyllenhaal.
 See what I mean – wow, wow, wow!